Last Updated: November 15, 2024

 Early Life

-Boxing announcer
+Boxing Announcer

-He began his career as a ring announcer in 1982, and by 1983 he was announcing all the boxing matches on ESPN.
+Michael began his career as a ring announcer in 1982, and by 1983, he was announcing all the boxing matches on ESPN.
 It has brought him fame and incredible fortune, especially after Michael shrewdly moved to trademark his signature catchphrase in 1984, the aforementioned "Let's Get Ready to Rumble!"
 After a lengthy process, he acquired a federal trademark for the phrase in 1992.
 He had started the process of obtaining it in the mid-'80s.
 Buffer served as the exclusive ring announcer for boxing events held at casinos owned by Donald Trump in the late 1980s.
 Buffer's announcing work has been admired by many boxing greats, including Sugar Ray Leonard.
-Leonard once told Buffer "When you introduce a fighter, it makes him want to fight."
-In total, Buffer has earned $400 million from trademark licensing alone during his career.
+Leonard once told Buffer, "When you introduce a fighter, it makes him want to fight."
+In total, Michael has earned $400 million from trademark licensing alone during his career.
 Buffer signed with DAZN to serve as the only ring announcer for all of its boxing broadcasts.
 Buffer famously announced on Saturday Night's Main Event XXXV in 2007 at Madison Square Garden in a boxing match between Evander Holyfield and Matt Hardy.
 On August 25, 2018, he was the announcer for a YouTube boxing match between Logan Paul and KSI.

 Wrestling

 Until 2001, Buffer was the exclusive ring announcer for World Championship Wrestling (WCW) main events featuring Hulk Hogan and other megastars.
-The WCW folded, but Buffer still serves as the lead announcer through their former parent company Time Warner's pay-per-view matches.
+The WCW folded, but Buffer still serves as the lead announcer through their former parent company, Time Warner's pay-per-view matches.
 HBO broadcasts several matches from promoter Top Rank.
 His exclusive contract previously forbade him announcing for the UFC, but once WCW folded he was able to announce in other wrestling promotions.

 Alberto E. Rodriguez/Getty Images